topicquests/sensecraft/client/README.md

 # SenseCraft

 This is the front-end of the SenseCraft project.
 It uses the Quasar/Vue ecosystem.
-You need Postgrest running in the background, as described in the `qs-server` directory.
+You need Postgrest running in the background, as described in the `server` directory.

 ## Install the dependencies